hansen-young/capsa/README.md

-# capsa
+# Capsa Card Game

-A fun card game simulator for Capsa.
-The rules are coded in C++ while the gameplay is implemented in Python.
-Includes move generation and rule handling for exciting multiplayer matches.
+A personal side project to explore integrating C++ code with Python using pybind11.
+This repository implements the rules of the Capsa card game in C++ with Python for gameplay, serving as a platform to practice coding AI for games and deepen technical skills.